allo-media/tech-blog/_posts/2019-07-16-stateful-components-in-elm.md

 There's another way, which [Evan] explained in his now deprecated [elm-sortable-table] package.
 Among the many good points he has, one idea stroke me as brilliantly simple yet effective to simplify such stateful view components API design: **state updates can be managed right from event handlers**.

-Let's imagine a simple counter; what if when clicking the *increment* button, instead of calling `onClick` with some `Increment` message, we would call a generic one with the new counter state updated accordingly?
+Let's imagine a simple counter; what if when clicking the *increment* button, instead of calling `onClick` with some `Increment` message, we would call **a user-provided one** with the new counter state updated accordingly?

 ```haskell
 -- Widget.elm